 Earning income through rent is a common way to make money on an investment property.
 Another involves buying a home, renovating it to increase its value then selling for a profit.
 Other investors simply choose to buy and hold for future capital growth, and sell when the market is more favourable.

 Which strategy you choose is ultimately up to you.
 You might even consider a mix of several investment strategies to maximise your income.
 For example, you could renovate an old property and then either rent at a higher rate or sell when the market goes up.

 Investing in property can be a wildly profitable venture but it definitely pays to be prepared.
 Take the time to carefully consider these issues and you’ll be in a far better position as a result.

-Alex Morrison has been SEO Expert for over 10 years.
-In this time he has worked with a range of businesses giving him an in depth understanding of many different industries including home improvement, financial support and health care.
+Alex Morrison has worked with a range of businesses giving him an in depth understanding of many different industries including home improvement, financial support and health care.